tdr-autosync/mi-fork-django_rest_framework_jwt/docs/index.md

 Default is `False`.

+### JWT_REQUIRE_TOKEN_ID

+Expect all tokens to have a `jti` token id claim, and refreshable tokens to have an `orig_jti` claim.

+These claims have been added automatically since version ???.
+Once all valid tokens in your environment have these claims, we recommend setting this to `True`.

+Default is `False`.

 ### JWT_AUDIENCE

 This is a string that will be checked against the `aud` field of the token, if present.